ydigikat/umpros3_idf_arduino_template/README.md

 The example project is taken from the UM3 Arduino library example and wheels the colour on the onboard RGB.

 As of 17/7/2026 the Arduino as component supports v5.5 of the ESP-IDF.
+The library has been trimmed down and excludes a lot of dependencies that I do not use.